 Capita selecta can only be taken with permission of the responsible lecturer.
 They can be taken at any time but typically during the second year of your master study.

-The internship can be followed only after having obtained permission of the internship coordinator.
+The internship can be followed only after having obtained permission of the internship coordinator (see Section 1.8).